 With use of tyrosine kinase inhibitors , survival is now > 90% at 5 years after diagnosis for chronic phase CML.
 Before tyrosine kinase inhibitors were used, even with treatment, 5 to 10% of patients died within 2 years of diagnosis; 10 to 15% died each year thereafter.
 Median survival was 4 to 7 years.
 Most (90%) deaths followed a blast phase or an accelerated phase of the disease.
 Median survival after blast crisis was about 3 to 6 months or longer if remission was achieved.

 Treatment of chronic myeloid leukemia depends on the stage of disease.
-Tyrosine kinase inhibitors (eg, imatinib, nilotinib, dasatinib, bosutinib, ponatinib) are not curative but are extremely effective in the asymptomatic chronic phase and are the initial treatment choice for patients in this phase.
+In the asymptomatic chronic phase, tyrosine kinase inhibitors (eg, imatinib, nilotinib, dasatinib, bosutinib, ponatinib) are the initial treatment choice; they are not curative but are extremely effective.
 Tyrosine kinase inhibitors are also sometimes used in the accelerated or blast phase.
-Allogeneic hematopoietic stem cell transplant is reserved for patients with accelerated or blast phase CML or those with disease resistant to the available tyrosine kinase inhibitors.
+Allogeneic hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more is reserved for patients with accelerated or blast phase CML or those with disease resistant to the available tyrosine kinase inhibitors.

-Except when stem cell transplantation is successful, treatment is not proven to be curative.
+Except when stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more is successful, treatment is not proven to be curative.
 However, tyrosine kinase inhibitors prolong survival.
 Some patients may be able to discontinue tryrosine kinase inhibitors and remain in remission.
 The durability of these remissions is not yet known.

 Tyrosine kinase inhibitors inhibit the BCR-ABL oncogene, which is responsible for induction of CML.
 These drugs are dramatically effective in achieving complete hematologic and cytogenetic remissions of Ph chromosome–positive CML (Ph+ CML) and are clearly superior to other drug regimens (eg, interferon with or without cytarabine).